 Applications: Keep the diffuser at your desk going, spray the air with a bottle of essential oils and water.
 I’ve even tucked cotton balls soaked with oil under the desk for a “where is that lovely smell coming from” effect.

 Uplifting, cheering Oils: Any of the Citrus oil will cheer you up!
 Lemon, Orange, Mandarin, Lime, Grapefruit, Bergamot are all lovely.
 Personally, I love Grapefruit with a dash of Basil.
-To get your creative juices flowing, Neroli, Sweet Orange and Cardamom can assisting with creativity and inspiration.
+To get your creative juices flowing, Neroli, Sweet Orange and Cardamom can assist with creativity and inspiration.

 Applications: Diffusion, inhaler, spray.